1. Introduction

 How to update the Text Template’s expression?

-By accessing Extensibility / Text Templates in the sidebar, select one of the text templates of the list.
+By accessing User Interface / Text Templates in the sidebar, select one of the text templates of the list.

-In the Text Template page will you have three different sections:
+In the Text Template page will you have five different sections:

 Which are the available parameters?